fabiods/DGBO/README.md

       cd Li3
        export GMF="%2.0E"
-       ~/DGBO/basderfol.sh
+       ~/DGBO/basderfol.sh 10

-the starting point is specified in the file basrunsed.dat Using the first starting point ,i.e.
+the starting point is specified in the file basrunsed.dat, and the paramter (10) specify a multiplicator for the convergence (e.g TOLDEE=1.d-7 *10 = 1.d-6) Using the first starting point ,i.e.

         PAR1P 2.000000